The best local moving companies in Maine

 - Parking permits: Some cities require you to get a parking permit for moving trucks.
 Check your new local regulations before moving day so you’re not caught off guard.

-- State regulator: You can quickly check a Missouri moving license and its current status on the state regulator’s official website here.
+- State regulator: Quickly check the status of a Missouri moving license anytime on the official state regulator’s website, here.

-- Change of address: Submit your USPS change of address form at least one week before your move.
-Just set your official move date, and your mail will be forwarded to Missouri right on time.
+- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
+You can set an official move date on the form so that all your mail will get properly forwarded to Missouri.
 Get started here.

 - Mover’s insurance: By law, interstate moving companies are required to provide basic insurance coverage, known as “released value protection,” at no extra cost.
 Opt for Released Value Protection, the budget-friendly choice with no extra cost from movers.
 This minimal coverage ensures that movers are liable for a maximum of 60 cents per pound per item.
 For a comprehensive coverage of your valuables, explore alternative options with your chosen moving company or consider a third-party insurance provider.
 Ensure the full value of your items is covered by consulting with the moving company for suitable alternatives.